kevinw/eng/BLOAT.md

 - make sure debug allocators are off
 - make sure ROBUSTNESS flags in entity / array with holes are off

-- link (and other libraries?) raylib statically

-- bypass plugin architecture and embed game.dll functions directly -miniz (and probably others) has /z7 embedded debugging info
+- bypass plugin architecture and embed game.dll functions directly
+- miniz (and probably others) has /z7 embedded debugging info
-- find a tool to see if there is debugging info anywhere?
+- find or make a tool to see if there is debugging info anywhere?

 ## DONE
 - the tprints for debug names in wbml serialization and entity stuff get run A LOT. maybe we need a "devprint" which is effectively a no-op on release (or even most dev?) builds
+- link (and other libraries?) raylib statically